minnehack/website/content/prizes.md

 ### What if I don't win?

 Smaller-scale events ("Mini Hacks") will be hosted during the hackathon [**on the Twitch stream**](https://twitch.tv/minnehack).
-Winners of those events will be announced as they are awarded, but rest assured: they are equally as cool as the main prizes.
+The prizes for those events will be announced as they are awarded, but rest assured: they are equally as cool as the main prizes.

 ## 1st Place